That-Cool-Coder/is-it-rick/README.md

 #### Planned

-[nothing]
+- Admin accounts exist
+- Admin accounts can be created from a command line utilty
+- There is a set of managment pages that admins can access
+- In the management pages, Rick Rolls can be verified
+- In the management pages, fake Rick Rolls can be deleted

 ## Program architecture and organisation

 #### Framework

 Both the frontend and the backend are served through Flask.
-While the frontend doesn't strictly need to use Flask, it makes the code neater and makes future growth easy.
+While the frontend doesn't strictly need to use Flask, it makes the code neater and makes future growth easy. `flask-error-templating` is used to automatically create HTTP  error handlers.

 #### Entry point